 Ecuador and the Galápagos

 Overshadowed by the dramatic Pichincha volcano, Quito is a fusion of Spanish and indigenous influences.
-Set against an impressive backdrop, the capital proudly possesses one of the most extensive and best-preserved historic centres of Spanish America.
+Set against an impressive backdrop, the capital proudly possesses one of the most extensive and best-preserved historic centres of Spanish America, with its largely intact Spanish colonial center decorated with 16th- and 17th-century palaces and religious sites like the ornate Compañía de Jesús Church.
 Pretty cobblestone streets, colonial-era architecture and huge plazas are all overlooked by the Virgin of Quito, a statue atop the Panecillo Hill.
 It isn’t hard to see why this attractive city was the first in the world to be declared a UNESCO World Heritage site.

 North of the city, visitors flock to pick up souvenirs at the colourful market of Otavalo and to stand with one foot in each hemisphere at the Mitad del Mundo.
 As Otavalo is famous for its textiles, many of the nearby villages and towns are famous for their own particular crafts.
 Cotacachi, for example, is the centre of Ecuador's leather industry.
 In San Antonio, the local specialty is wood carving.
 Away from the bustling market, be sure to visit local artisans in their workshops.
 Beautifully restored traditional haciendas make the perfect place from which to explore it all, and we particularly recommend this region for anyone interested in riding.